PlayeRom/flightgear-addon-which-runway/README.md

 ### Comments

 Some airports have incorrectly created `rwyuse.xml` files.
 For example, the number of runways in a column is not the same, or they have multiple schedule entries for the same aircraft type, each with the same time range.
 Such cases can produce illogical results or won't be fully supported.
-The example of how this should be done correctly, and what I used as a basis, is the `EHAM.rwyuse.xml` file, where the aircraft type has a single schedule from 00:00 to 24:00, and the preferred runway lists have the same number of columns.
+The example of how this should be done correctly, and what I used as a basis, is the `EHAM.rwyuse.xml` file, where the aircraft type has a single schedule from 00:00Z to 24:00Z, and the preferred runway lists have the same number of columns.

 ### Preferred runways at the airport and compatibility issues

 Currently, FlightGear uses the preferred runways at the airport (if available) only for computer-controlled traffic.
 Therefore, if you start a session on a runway, your aircraft will be placed on the runway based on the highest headwind, without taking into account the preferred runways at the airport.
 The good news is that this is recognized and marked with a FIXME comment in the FlightGear code :)

 Other add-ons, such as "Red Griffin ATC" (version 2.3.0 at the moment), work similarly.
-If you haven't created flight plan yet, and you ask "Red Griffin ATC" for departure information, you'll receive a takeoff runway based on the highest headwind, and this will usually not be consistent with what “Which Runway” indicates when using preferred runways.
+If you haven't created flight plan yet, and you ask "Red Griffin ATC" for departure information, you'll receive a takeoff runway based on the highest headwind only, and this will usually not be consistent with what “Which Runway” indicates when using preferred runways.

 ## Pictures